Eleusinian Mysteries: Demeter and Persephone

-The Mysteries are related to a myth concerning Demeter, the goddess of agriculture and fertility as recounted in one of the Homeric Hymns (c.
+The Mysteries are related to a myth concerning Demeter, the goddess of agriculture and fertility, as recounted in one of the Homeric Hymns (c.
 650 BC).
-According to the hymn, Demeter's daughter Persephone (also referred to as Kore, "maiden") was assigned the task of painting all the flowers of the earth.
-Before completion, she was seized by Hades, the god of the underworld, who took her to his underworld kingdom.
-Distraught, Demeter searched high and low for her daughter.
-Because of her distress, and in an effort to coerce Zeus to allow the return of her daughter, she caused a terrible drought in which the people suffered and starved, depriving the gods of sacrifice and worship.
-As a result, Zeus relented and allowed Persephone to return to her mother.
+According to the hymn, Demeter's daughter Persephone (also referred to as Kore, "maiden") was assigned to paint all the flowers of the earth.
+Before completion, she was seized by Hades, the god of the underworld.
+Distraught, Demeter searched high and low for her daughter, with many minor adventures during her long travel; in one, she taught the secrets of agriculture to Triptolemus, a prominent hero of Eleusis.
+In her distress, and in hopes of persuading Zeus to allow the return of her daughter, she caused a terrible drought, killing many and depriving the gods of sacrifice and worship.

-According to the myth, during her search Demeter traveled long distances and had many minor adventures along the way.
-In one she taught the secrets of agriculture to Triptolemus.
-Finally, by consulting Zeus, Demeter reunited with her daughter and the earth returned to its former verdure and prosperity: the first spring.

-Zeus, pressed by the cries of the hungry people and by the other deities who also heard their anguish, forced Hades to return Persephone.
-However, it was a rule of the Fates that whoever consumed food or drink in the Underworld was doomed to spend eternity there.
-Before Persephone was released to Hermes, who had been sent to retrieve her, Hades tricked her into eating pomegranate seeds (either six or four according to the telling), which forced her to return to the underworld for some months each year.
-She was obliged to remain with Hades for six or four months (one month per seed) and lived above ground with her mother for the rest of the year.
-This left a long period of time when Demeter was unhappy due to Persephone's absence, neglecting to cultivate the earth.
-When Persephone returned to the surface, Demeter became joyful and cared for the earth again.
+Zeus, pressed by the cries of the hungry people and by the other deities who also heard their anguish, eventually allowed Persephone to return to her mother.
+However, it was a rule of the Fates that whoever ate or drank in the underworld was doomed to spend eternity there.
+Before releasing her to Hermes, who had been sent to retrieve her, Hades had tricked Persephone into eating pomegranate seeds (either six or four according to the telling); thus, she was forced to return to the underworld for four or six months each year.
+During this time each year, Demeter, in her sadness, neglects to cultivate the earth until Persephone returns to her, and the cycle repeats.
+Persephone's rebirth symbolizes the rebirth of all plant life, and the eternity of life as it flows from one generation to another.

 In the central foundation document of the mystery, the Homeric Hymn to Demeter line 415, Persephone is said to stay with Hades during winter and return to her mother in the spring of the year: "This was the day [of Persephone's return], at the very beginning of bountiful springtime."

-Persephone's rebirth is symbolic of the rebirth of all plant life and the symbol of eternity of life that flows from the generations that spring from each other.

-However, a scholar has proposed a different version, according to which the four months during which Persephone is with Hades correspond to the dry Greek summer, a period during which plants are threatened with drought.
+However, one scholar has proposed a different version, according to which the four months that Persephone is with Hades correspond to the dry, drought-prone Greek summer.